danny0838/PyWebScrapBook/README.md

 > In Windows, an additional command to change drive might be required.
 For example, if the directory to host is `D:\path\to\scrapbook` while the current drive is `C`, an additional command `D:` is requied besides `cd D:\path\to\scrapbook`.
 >
-> You can also use the shortcurt: `Shift + Right-click` on a folder and select `Open command window here`.
+> You can also use the shortcurt: `Shift + Right-click` on the desired folder and select `Open command window here` or `Open PowerShell window here`.

 Generate config files for the directory:

     wsb config -ba

+> This step can be skipped if you want PyWebScrapBook default data structure instead.
+See [doc wiki](https://github.com/danny0838/webscrapbook/wiki/Backend) for more details.

 Run `.wsb/serve.py` to start the server, or run below command from CLI: